Navient to announce third quarter 2022 results on Oct. 25, host earnings webcast on Oct. 26

 About Navient

-Navient (Nasdaq: NAVI) provides technology-enabled education finance and business processing solutions that simplify complex programs and help millions of people achieve success.
+Navient NAVI provides technology-enabled education finance and business processing solutions that simplify complex programs and help millions of people achieve success.
 Our customer-focused, data-driven services deliver exceptional results for clients in education, healthcare, and government.
 Learn more at Navient.com.

 Contact: